 Following a review of the Commission (the Totaro Report) in 1983, the Act was amended to broaden its functions to give the Commission a more active role in advocating the rights of ethnic groups.
 Furthermore, it strengthened the Commission’s role in influencing Government agencies in the appropriate design and delivery of services that serve the needs of all ethnic groups.
 The size of the Commission was increased from 8 to 11 Members.

-In 1989 amendments to the Act gave a sound legislative base to the Government’s desire to define and broaden the scope of multiculturalism as a public policy and to establish its central importance to the social and economic future of the State.
+In 1989, amendments to the Act gave a sound legislative base to the Government’s desire to define and broaden the scope of multiculturalism as a public policy and to establish its central importance to the social and economic future of the State.
 Multiculturalism as a public policy was defined in legislation for the first time in Australia.
-The 1989 amendments further increased the size of the Commission from 11 up to 15.